-Commercial & Residential Real Estate
+Residential Real Estate

 Massachusetts Real Estate Lawyers

 If you are buying or selling a house, you should be represented by a real estate lawyer.
-The wise buyer and seller of commercial and/or residential real estate will consult an experienced real estate attorney to prepare and/or review the offer (if applicable), purchase and sale agreement, HUD settlement statement and other closing documents.
+The wise buyer and seller of residential real estate will consult an experienced real estate attorney to prepare and/or review the offer (if applicable), purchase and sale agreement, HUD settlement statement and other closing documents.

-If you are involved in a short sale of commercial and/or residential real estate, where you are buying property currently worth less than the loan against it, or if you are purchasing property with existing tenants, it makes good financial sense to consult a real estate attorney before finalizing the deal.
+If you are involved in a short sale of residential real estate, where you are buying property currently worth less than the loan against it, or if you are purchasing property with existing tenants, it makes good financial sense to consult a real estate attorney before finalizing the deal.

 Our firm’s experience in other legal practice areas such as asset protection, business law, estate planning, and tax allows us to analyze real estate transactions beyond just applicable real estate law.
 For example, if you transfer a residence to a revocable trust, your respective homestead rights may be affected.
 If you purchase an owner’s title insurance policy (which we recommend you do), the specific type of policy is important from a business and estate planning perspective to make sure the respective coverage is not lost in the case of a subsequent applicable real estate transfer.
-For a like kind exchange, our combination real estate attorneys and Certified Public Accountants (CPAs) can provide counsel regarding both the respective real estate and tax aspects.
+For a like kind exchange, our combination real estate attorney and Certified Public Accountant (CPA) can provide counsel regarding both the respective real estate and tax aspects.

 The real estate lawyers at the Beliveau Law Group concentrate in the real estate law areas of: